Power tariff hiked again on second day

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-“Yes, the ECC ratified two separate hikes in electricity tariff, including Rs0.53 and the second additional Rs0.30 per unit in the context of protecting lifeline consumers using up to 300 units,” a top official of Finance Division confirmed to The News on Wednesday night.
+“Yes, the ECC ratified two separate hikes in electricity tariff including Rs0.53 and second additional Rs0.30 per unit in the context of protecting lifeline consumers using up to 300 units,” top official of Finance Division confirmed to The News on Wednesday night.

 The ECC further approved a set of proposals submitted by the Ministry of Energy for the resolution of issues pertaining to 1124MW Kohala Hydropower Project, including the minimum ecological water flow of 42 cusecs by maintaining the e-flow of 30 cusecs and releasing additional flow of 12 cusecs from the spillway, construction of sewage treatment plants and water bodies whose cost would be included in the Nepra tariff.